kjarvi/monocle/README.md

 ```
 Easy as that!
 When the game is run, what you're watching will show up in the top right of the screen.

+For more information on how to use Monocle, as well as the official Love2D forum post, look [here](http://love2d.org/forums/viewtopic.php?f=5&t=77108).